Core Ultra 5 245K vs Ryzen 7 9700X

 The Bottom Line

 At $288.99, the Core Ultra 5 245K is the most affordable option.
-It takes the lead in cores and socket.
-Tagged as Budget Pick.
+It takes the lead in cores and base clock.
+Tagged as Best Benchmark Value.

 Strengths